Do I need an auditor?

 Co-operatives become subject to the audit obligation when their operating revenues amount to NOK 5 million or more.

-NUFs which are liable to pay taxes to Norway are subject to the audit obligation when their operating revenues exceed NOK 5 million.
+NUFs which are liable to pay taxes to Norway are subject to the audit obligation when their operating revenues amount to NOK 5 million or more.

 When the thresholds are passed and the enterprise becomes subject to the audit obligation, the audit obligation will be triggered in the following year.
 When you are subject to the audit obligation, your operating revenues must be below the limit for two consecutive years before you can stop using an auditor.
 The audit obligation will lapse from the third year onwards.
 This is the general rule and applies to all the organisations forms referred to above, with the exception of private limited companies.
 Special rules apply to these companies.